frankyeh/Brain-Data/hcp_d.md

-# Introduction
+# Lifespan Human Connectome Project Development (HCP-D) Study

-The[ Lifespan Human Connectome Project Development (HCP-D) Study](https://www.humanconnectome.org/study/hcp-lifespan-development) planned to enroll 1,300+ healthy children, adolescents, and young adults (ages 5-21).
+The [HCP-D Study](https://www.humanconnectome.org/study/hcp-lifespan-development) planned to enroll 1,300+ healthy children, adolescents, and young adults (ages 5-21).
 The purpose is to discover how different parts of a child's brain are connected and how these connections (the "connectome") change as the brain develops.

 # License